 You can turn a microwave into a camera and I’ll teach you how in a minute, but before I do, let me share this news item.
 In a recent interview with a reporter from the Bergen Record, Kellyanne Conway was asked about surveillance.
 She responded: “There are many ways to surveil each other now, unfortunately.
 There was an article this week that talked about how you can surveil someone through their phones, certainly through their television sets, any number of different ways.
 And microwaves that turn into cameras, et cetera.
 So we know that that is just a fact of modern life.”

 Before qualifying for assistance under the Universal Minimum Guaranteed Income Program Act of 2021 (also known as the “U-Min” bill, which guarantees workers displaced by robots a living wage), Joe was a CPA and a tax auditing partner at a Big Four accounting firm.

 Make no mistake: at some level, every job can (and will) be done by machine.
 It is not a question of if; it is just a question of when.
 Let’s have a look at the 5 jobs robots will take last.

 The phrase “digital transformation” is so overused that it may be on the brink of its own transformation from a business imperative to a hackneyed refrain.
 Clichés aside, digital transformation "is" a business imperative and time is the enemy.
 So, let’s have a look at seven brain-busting steps that will enable you to create value in your organization through digital transformation.

 In the 1770s, America was a relatively low tech, agrarian society.
 But all that was about to change.
-So here, for your Independence Day reading pleasure, are the seven hottest tech trends circa 1776.
+So here, for your Independence Day reading pleasure, are the eight hottest tech trends circa 1776.